 NFHS Rule 4, sec.
 5, art.
-8 "Any contestant failing to make weight during the weigh-in period shall be ineligible for that weight class."
+8 "Any contestant failing to make weight during the weigh-in period shall be ineligible for that weight class.
+That contestant may weigh-in at a higher weight class."

 Question #1: A wrestler, certified at 125 pounds, has 75% of his/her weighs-in at the 125 pound weight class during the majority of the season.
 He/she chooses to go up a weight class and 25% of his/her weigh-ins are at the 130 pound weight class for the remainder of the regular season.
 What weight class can this wrestler compete in legally at the State Tournament?